MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 AD 590-1517 (Thyatira) - Papal Church (The Roman Catholic Church ruled and rained                                    with the pope in the dark ages and was doing lots of bad                                    things)
 AD 1517-1730 (Sardis) - Reformed Church (Martin Luther gets saved and goes against                                the Roman Catholic Church and nailed his ideas on the                                        wittenberg door which reforms the church)
 AD 1730-1900 (Philadelphia) - Missionary Church (Travel becomes a lot easier and the                                      gospel exploded around the world with missionaries)
-AD 1900-Present (Laodicea) - Apostate Church
+AD 1900-Present (Laodicea) - Apostate Church (people who will abandon / renounce their faith)

 # The Seven Churches